roblox-ts/roblox-ts.com/_docs/guides/promises.md

 ## Promise.all
 Accepts an array of Promises and returns a new Promise that is resolved when all input Promises resolve, or rejects if any of the input Promises reject.

+## Promise.spawn
+Spawns a function on a new thread, but begins running it immediately instead of being deferred.
+This is sometimes known as a "fast spawn".
+Should generally be preferred over `spawn` in Promises for more predictable timing.

 ## promise.then
 Attaches callbacks for the resolution and/or rejection of the Promise.
 Accepts two parameters: The callback to execute when the Promise is resolved, and The callback to execute when the Promise is rejected.